-The Winter 2022-22 registration fee for GBA "recreational" basketball has not yet been determined.
+The Winter 2021-22 registration fee for GBA "recreational" basketball has not yet been determined.
 A second player from the same family will receive a reduced fee of $15, and three or more children from the same family will receive a further reduced fee of $20 per player.
 Winter registration fees cover the cost of the league, referee costs, gym space rental, and uniforms.
 At the conclusion of the season, every player will receive a t-shirt for his/her participation.
 Teams advancing through the post-season tournament will receive championship and finalist trophies.
-The Summer registration fee is $165 with sibling discounts of $10.
+The Summer registration fee is $165 with a sibling discount of $10.
 The summer league does not include tournaments or trophies.

 What is the Refund policy?

 ALL GBA Recreational Basketball registrations include a non-refundable processing fee of $20 per player.